-The Risk-Free Rate is the theoretical rate of return received on zero-risk assets, which serves as the minimum return required on riskier investments.
+The Risk Free Rate (rf) is the theoretical rate of return received on zero-risk assets, which serves as the minimum return required on riskier investments.
 The rate should reflect the yield to maturity (YTM) on default-free government bonds of equivalent maturity as the duration of the projected cash flows.

 Table of Contents

-Despite the fact that the return expected by investors is considered to be risk-free, it is important to remember the risk-free rate is a mere simplification, as all investments carry at least some degree of risk.
+Despite the fact that the return expected by investors is considered to be risk-free, it is important to remember that the risk-free rate is a mere simplification, as all investments carry some degree of risk.

 However, government-issued bonds are logically about as close to being risk-free as an asset could get, as governments could simply print more money if necessary.